 Accident Advice Helpline has been in business for more than ten years and has accumulated a vast experience of liver injury cases in that time.
 We are recognised as one of the UK’s foremost advice and compensation providers and will do everything possible to help you get the compensation you deserve.

-We will refer your case to a specialist personal injury solicitor from our nationwide panel of around 200 independent solicitors’ firms, who will guide you through the process every step of the way.
-All our legal partners work on a ‘no win, no fee*’ basis, so there is absolutely no cost involved in starting your claim, and not a penny to pay if you lose.
+We will refer your case to one of our inhouse expert lawyers, who will guide you through the process every step of the way.
+All our lawyers work on a no-win, no-fee* basis, so there is absolutely no cost involved in starting your claim.

 Your solicitor will obtain any evidence relevant to your case.
 You may need to attend one further medical assessment which may well be carried out by a consultant gastroenterologist.